 I received a complimentary copy of the book, Dot Journaling: A Practical Guide to review.
 All comments and opinions are my own.

-But when I scrolled through the bullet journaling (also called dot journaling) images on Instagram and Pinterest, all I could conjur up was feelings of overwhelm.
+But when I scrolled through the bullet journaling (also called dot journaling) images on Instagram and Pinterest, all I could conjure up was feelings of overwhelm.
 I have to use a ruler?
 These pages are PERFECT and GORGEOUS and wow, I don’t have time for that.

 So I put it off.